Change Log

 Although it does mean that there is more to type, you don't need get the order correct, and the name allows you to identify which parameter is which.
 Any missing parameters will just be replaced by default parameters for those objects and UI widgets.
 Please check out our updated Language Reference for more details.

-We have added two new UI widgets to Tychos; the Input widget and the Menu widget.
-These will add additional interactivity options to your simulations.
+We have added two new UI widgets to Tychos; the Input

-The Input widget:
+The Input

-To add the widget to your scenarios, you only need one parameter title:
+To add the widget to your scenarios, you only need one parameter title

 To access the value in the Input widget, you just need to do this:

-The Menu widget:
+The Menu

 Top access the chosen value, you simply type this: